ngandrass/moodle-quiz_archiver/README.md

     `upload_max_filesize` and `post_max_size` settings in your `php.ini` should
     be set to a value that is large enough to allow the upload of the largest quiz archive file that you expect to be created.
+  - Ensure that your Moodle is configured to allow large file uploads.
+    `$CFG->maxbytes` should be set to the same value as PHP `upload_max_filesize`.
+  - If you are using an ingress webserver and `php-fpm` via FastCGI, ensure that the `fastcgi_send_timeout` and `fastcgi_read_timeout` settings are long enough to allow the upload of the largest quiz archive file that you expect.
+    Nginx usually signals this problem by returning a '504 Gateway Time-out' after 60 seconds (default).
   - Ensure that your antivirus plugin is capable of handling large files.
 When using ClamAV you can control maximum file sizes by setting `MaxFileSize`, `MaxScanSize`, and `StreamMaxLength` (when using a TCP socket) inside